 My visit to the Taj Mahal was marred by foggy weather.
 I couldn’t take great pictures and most of the Palace seemed to be under some repair or the other.
 Nevertheless, I’d say it was worthwhile.

-Sitting at home a few months ago, I starred a number of places I’d hoped to visit but I didn’t think I’d actually get to see so many of them.
+Sitting at home a few months ago, I started a number of places I’d hoped to visit but I didn’t think I’d actually get to see so many of them.
 It’s been such an amazing adventure and I’m glad I’ve shared it with you.

 Up Next: Christmas-New Year Give-Away!